PaulTek8/elk-project/README.md

 ### Elk Configuration
 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-- _TODO: What is the main advantage of automating configuration with Ansible?_
+What is the main advantage of automating configuration with Ansible?_

 It allows the user to automate tasks rather than having to spend time doing them manually one at a time.

 The playbook implements the following tasks:
 - Install docker.io, docker and python-pip3.
 - use maximum amount of memory